This page has information about treating depression. You can use these links to take you straight to sections about

 The most important thing is that you let your doctor or nurse know when you are feeling depressed.
 Don't be afraid to ask any questions you may have.
 There are some suggestions for useful questions in this section.

-There are drugs that help treat depression.
+There are medicines that help treat depression.
 There are many different types of anti depressants.
-Your doctor will decide which is the best anti depressant drug for you based on
+Your doctor will decide which is the best anti depressant medicine for you based on

 - Your symptoms